galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-prepare.md

 ---
-path: "/docs/ecosystem/ecosystem-cli-runs-prepare"
+path: "/docs/cli-command-reference/ecosystem-cli-runs-prepare"
 title: "The runs prepare command"
 ---

-The `runs prepare` command builds a portfolio of tests which can then be run by using the `runs submit` command.
-You can build a portfolio of tests from single or multiple [test streams](../writing-own-tests/test-streams).
+The `runs prepare` command builds a portfolio of tests which can then be run by using the [runs submit](../ecosystem-cli-runs-submit) command.
+You can build a portfolio of tests from single or multiple test streams.

 ## Working with the `runs prepare` command

-The following section provides a subset of examples on using the `runs prepare` command to complete various tasks, for example, getting help, selecting tests, and setting overrides.
+The following section provides a subset of examples that use the `runs prepare` command to complete various tasks, for example, getting help, selecting tests, and setting overrides.
 The examples build on the Galasa SimBank tests, which you can run non-locally if you have an ecosystem that is running SimPlatform.

 ### Getting help